Kang Thae-mu

-Kang Thae-mu (Korean: 강태무; 15 March 1925 – 17 June 2007) was a military officer and politician of the Democratic People's Republic of Korea.
-Although he was an officer of the Korean People’s Army, he led the troops into the war just before the outbreak of the Korean War.
+Kang Thae-mu (Korean: 강태무; 15 March 1925 – 17 June 2007) was a military officer and politician of North Korea.
+Although he was an officer of the Korean People's Army, he led the troops into the war just before the outbreak of the Korean War.

 Biography

 Born in 1925 in Bongbal-ri, Yeonghyeon-myeon, Goseong County, South Gyeongsang Province, and moved to Jinju, South Gyeongsang Province.
 Graduated from Rikkyo University in Tokyo.
 Kang Tae-moo's older brother, Kang Tae-yeol, was a communist activist who later became a North Korean cadre and became a North Korean leader.
 After the end of the Second World War in 1945, Kang Tae-yeol introduced his younger brother to the independent activist Kim Chang-suk and received a letter of recommendation from Kim Gu to enter the second year of Korea Military Academy.
 Kang Tae-moo is a friend of Pyomu-won and they are all related to the left wing officer Choi Nam-geun, who passed through the 8th Regiment, and emerged on the investigation by Major Kim Chang-ryong's Sookgun investigation group.